By Marika Sboros

 Among proponents of plant-based diets were Willett and Nita Ghandi Forouhi (Cambridge) in the UK who support the view that plant-based diets are healthier.

-And that “much of the evidence (epidemiological) suggests that replacing saturated fat with polyunsaturated fats (including plant oils) reduces the risk of coronary heart disease”.
+They also say that “much of the evidence (epidemiological) suggests that replacing saturated fat with polyunsaturated fats (including plant oils) reduces the risk of coronary heart disease”.

 Jaundice view of epidemiology